phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

     > Unclosed element ul.

     but couldn't find any opened or unclosed elements.
-These errors dissapeared after I corrected the other errors.
+These errors dissapeared after I corrected some other errors.

 <br>
 <p align="right">